mbarcia/CSV-Payments-PoC/docs/guide/index.md

 ```

 <Callout type="info" title="Getting Started">
-New to the Pipeline Framework?
+New to The Pipeline Framework?
 Start with our <a href="/guide/getting-started">Getting Started</a> guide to learn the basics.
 </Callout>

 ## Guides

-To get started with the Pipeline Framework, explore these guides:
+To get started with The Pipeline Framework, explore these guides:

 ### Getting Started
 - [Getting Started](/guide/getting-started): Setting up the framework in your project